billylkc/blog/content/posts/why-golang.md

 ## Developer Survey {#developer-survey}

-In February 2020 StackOverflow condcted a survey with nearly 65,000 developers on how they learn and level up, which tools they’re using, and what they want.
+In February 2020 StackOverflow conducted a survey with nearly 65,000 developers on how they learn and level up, which tools they’re using, and what they want.
 Here are some take aways on Golang.

 -   In terms of Median Salary versus Experience.
 Golang programers are doing AOkay.
 (Possible bias of the big pay-roll in larger companies though)